doyedele1/doyedele1/README.md

 I'm [Demilade Oyedele](https://demiladeoyedele.netlify.app/), a passionate self-taught Full-Stack web developer from Lagos Nigeria.
 I am passionate about building products that impact individuals and businesses.
 I take great care in the experience, architecture, and code quality of the things I build.

 - 🔭 I’m currently working on SpamML & ProjectXplore
-- 🌱 I’m currently learning Java and Data Science
+- 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on any web project in React & Angular
 - 🤞 I hope to get a FAANG internship one day
 - 💬 Ask me anything about tech via [@oracledev98](https://twitter.com/oracledev98).
 I am happy to help!